arielherself/espresso/README.md

 John Foley resigned as the chairman of <strong>Peloton</strong>, the fancy exercise-bike maker he co-founded in 2012.
 The firm thrived during lockdown, but has [struggled since](https://te.arielherself.xyz/leaders/2022/09/01/the-tech-winners-and-losers-of-the-pandemic) people began to venture back to gyms and the outside world.
 Its newish chief executive, Barry McCarthy, has struggled to soothe Peloton’s woes, which include too much inventory and too little cash.

-The coffin of [<strong>Queen Elizabeth II</strong>](https://te.arielherself.xyz/obituary/2022/09/08/elizabeth-ii-never-laid-down-the-heavy-weight-of-the-crown) will be flown from Edinburgh to London on Tuesday. <strong>King Charles III</strong>, the queen’s [successor](https://te.arielherself.xyz/britain/2022/09/09/what-will-charles-do-now), will travel to Northern Ireland to meet with senior politicians and religious leaders.
+The coffin of [<strong>Queen Elizabeth II</strong>](https://te.arielherself.xyz/obituary/2022/09/08/elizabeth-ii-never-laid-down-the-heavy-weight-of-the-crown) will be flown from Edinburgh to London on Tuesday. <strong>King Charles III</strong>, the queen’s [successor](https://te.arielherself.xyz/britain/2022/09/09/what-will-charles-do-now), travelled to Northern Ireland to meet with senior politicians and religious leaders.
 The queen’s funeral will take place on September 19th.

 <strong>Fact of the day: </strong>108,000, the number of barrels of oil stolen each day by thieves in Nigeria.
 [Read the full story](https://te.arielherself.xyz/middle-east-and-africa/2022/09/11/how-oil-rich-nigeria-failed-to-profit-from-an-oil-boom).